Rambakan Oya Dam

 The Rambakan Oya Dam is an embankment dam in Maha Oya, Eastern Province, Sri Lanka.
 The reservoir was designed and constructed by the Sri Lanka Mahaveli Authority and currently functions under the direction of the Ministry of Irrigation and Water Resources Management.
-It have been created by building an Earthen dam of which is about 1225m in length across the river of Mundeni Aru.
+It has been created by building an Earthen dam which is about 1,225m in length across the Mundeni Aru river.

 The Rambakan Oya reservoir project is a multipurpose irrigation project which is commissioned to find a solution for the drinking water issue and irrigation problems in the area.
 It is the 10th zone of Mahaweli Development scheme and located bordering Badulla, Monaragala and Ampara districts.

 History

 Ancient time

 There are archaeological evidences, those reveals about previous attempts to construct an irrigation tank here during the ancient time periods.
 According to them there are different legends and archaeological views on ancient construction of Rambakan Oya Reservoir.
 It is believed that construction of Rambaken Oya Reservoir was commenced by prince Giri Abaya who ruled the East, in third century, B.C.
 According to some other historical evidences it was commenced by Prince Saddhatissa (137-119 BC).